 Nic

-Nic works in sales for a multinational company.
+Nic works in sales for a multinational food company.

-After Nic’s wife, Mel, died in 2023, he wrote and illustrated a book of favourite recipes.
+After his wife, Mel, died in 2023, he collated and illustrated a book of her favourite recipes.

-“The first weekend Mel came to mine, I was flambéing something - obviously I wanted to impress her - and afterwards she told me that’s when she knew she was going to marry me.
+“The first weekend Mel came to mine, I cooked.
+I was flambéing duck breasts - obviously, I wanted to impress her.
+Afterwards she told me that’s when she knew she was going to marry me.

 I think we all have an emotional connection with food.
 It gives you a sense of people and place.
 Those things we remember from childhood - often it’s all tied up with food.